How to Shop Skincare Ingredients like a Biochemist (One Easy Trick)

-One of the big dirty secrets of the skincare world is that in 1938, the FDA decided that the "skincare" industry was not its responsibility.
-The FDA determined that skincare fell into the predominantly female "beautification" category and thus needed the same amount of regulation as makeup, not as medication, food or even pesticides.
-The requirements the FDA laid out for the skincare & makeup industry in 1938 are the same ones that stand today:
+One of the big dirty secrets of the skincare industry is that in 1938, the FDA decided that "skincare" was outside of its jurisdiction.
+The FDA determined that skincare was a matter of "beautification" and thus needed the same amount of regulation as makeup, not as medication, food or even pesticides.
+The requirements the FDA laid out for the skincare & makeup industry in 1938 are the same ones that stand today.
+That

 ...everything else is fair game.
 And even those aren't actively enforced.

 Even these small regulations are only enforced if consumers file a formal complaint.
 The FDA does not actively monitor skincare products for lack of poisonous substances etc. Per the FDA, itself:

 "Neither the law nor FDA regulations require specific tests to demonstrate the safety of individual products or ingredients.
 The law also does not require cosmetic companies to share their safety information with FDA."
 (Source: FDA.gov)

 With the FDA's promise to completely ignore the skincare industry and its manufacturing practices, the industry has blossomed into a $30 billion industry that is all but completely separated from the field of dermatology and dermatological research.

 What this means: "Vitamin C" Serums aren't legally required to contain any Vitamin C.

 As crazy as it sounds, it would be completely legal for you to mix a drop of orange juice with a gallon lotion and sell it as a "breakthrough vitamin C serum that reverses signs of aging."
 Unfortunately, this is not far off from what most skincare products are.
 They just need a single molecule of something even loosely related to "Vitamin C" (including degraded Vitamin C) to be immune from litigation.
 The only consequences would arise if a private citizen files a lawsuit with the Federal Trade Commission, not the FDA.